Costa Rica Wildlife Photography Workshops

 The sloth garden is a trail that has an excellent success rate in spotting sloths so hopefully we will get some great shots of these incredible creatures.

-After the photography walk we will have some food at the garden before heading back to the house.
 We will then enjoy a short break before heading out again for an afternoon photography activity.
 Finally we will have dinner and do some photo editing.

 Day 6